Yankees star Aaron Judge thinks toe injury will require ‘constant maintenance’ through end of his career

 The Yankees missed the playoffs last season for the first time since 2016

-Aaron Judge may be healthy now headed into spring training, but his toe injury isn’t completely behind him.
+Aaron Judge might be healthy now headed into spring training, but his toe injury isn’t completely behind him.

 The New York Yankees star, who missed 42 games after he crashed into the right-field fence at Dodger Stadium last season and injured his toe, said he’s going to have to keep on top of his toe for the rest of his time in the league.

-"It's going to be, I think, a constant maintenance … the rest of my career," Judge said Tuesday, .
+"It's going to be, I think, a constant maintenance … the rest of my career," Judge said Tuesday, via The Associated Press.
 "Anything with injuries like that, you just got to stay on top of it so it doesn't flare up again."

 AARON JUDGE, WHAT A GRAB! pic.twitter.com/snlOXLbt4f